petkaantonov/bluebird/API.md

 #####`.resolve(dynamic value)` -> `undefined`

 Resolve the underlying promise with `value` as the resolution value.
-If `value` is a trusted `Promise`, the underlying promise will instead follow that promise, adapting to its state.
+If `value` is a thenable or a promise, the underlying promise will assume its state.

 <hr>